 How, then, did I figure all this out a century later?
 The string I pulled on was the family of Lewis Hirsch—and the families of Herman Ryave, Jacob Cohan, Philip Huckestein, Joseph Kamin, Morris Plesset, Harry Rosser, and Thomas Goldman.
 These were the families of ED 144 that I had noted as possibly Jewish, based on their names, professions, countries of origins, and/or Yiddish language.
 Of the 49 individuals in these families, I could find none of them in any other records—an unprecedented situation in the 140 enumerations districts I have reviewed in this way.
 I noticed on Ancestry.com that for these eight families, there were no records linked to the census entries, no hints for the people once I saved them to my tree, nor any matches from these people in my tree to other people’s trees.
 In other words, there is no evidence of other genealogists researching these people because they are not real.

 From there, I compared every head of household in ED 144 to Homestead’s 1918 and 1921 directories.
-A clear line emerged, the mid-Wednesday breakdown I laid out earlier, before which most families appeared in one or both directories (or a duplicate 1920 census), and after which no families appeared in either directory.
+A clear line emerged, the Wednesday breakdown I laid out earlier, before which most families appeared in other genealogical records, and after which no families appeared in other records.
 Joe Price and his team at BYU’s Record Linking Lab ran a procedure of their own based on their Census Tree Project and confirmed my findings.

 So far as I can tell, Henry got away with his fraud.
 Afterwards, he decided government work was to his liking.
 The 1930 census recorded him as a laborer working for the city.
 The 1940 census recorded him as a clerk in the District Attorney’s office.
 From 1944 on, he was a clerk in the prothonotary’s office.

-He lived at home with his parents for two more decades until he married at 40 years of age.
+He lived at home with his parents for two more decades beyond the 1920 census until he married at 40 years of age.
 He never had children.
-In 1961 he took his own life—a gunshot to the head.
+In 1961 he took his own life—gunshot to the head.
 He did not leave a note.

 As for the 1920 census, it became mired in controversy.
 The enumeration to which Henry contributed showed the continued movement of people to urban areas.
 Rural representatives were unhappy at the prospect of losing political power, and for a full decade they blocked the reapportionment of the House of Representatives and the Electoral College.
 In 1929 Congress passed a bill to prevent this mess from ever recurring.